 PROVIDENCE, R.I.
 (AP) — State environmental officials say they did not find West Nile virus in the latest round of mosquito tests in Rhode Island.

-The state Department of Environmental Management said Tuesday that 134 mosquito samples from 23 traps set statewide during the week of June 23 came back negative for both West Nile and Eastern Equine Encephalitis.
+The state Department of Environmental Management said Tuesday that 117 mosquito samples from 37 traps set statewide on Sept.
+14 came back negative for both West Nile and Eastern Equine encephalitis.

 Mosquitoes are trapped weekly and tested into the fall.